list101global/amingo/README.md

 * Security - LIST101 users benefit from ultimate security with user data stored in the blockchain.

-* Mainstream adoption – Retail partnerships, ensures a healthy eco-system where AMG coins can be used outside of LIST101.
+* Mainstream Adoption – Retail partnerships, ensures a healthy eco-system where AMG coins can be used outside of LIST101.

+* Quality Assurance - 40,000+ development hours spent by LIST101's team of industry experts.

-* Proof of concept - Successfully launched in Denmark and scheduled to roll out globally in 2018 and 2019.
+* Proof of Concept - Successfully launched in Denmark and scheduled to roll out globally in 2018 and 2019.

 ### Fast P2P Transactions